bcurran3/ChocolateyPackages/choco-upgrade-all-at/readme.md

 **BCURRAN3'S PACKAGE NOTES:**

 * A BCURRAN3 original!
-* The PowerShell cmdlet Get-ScheduledTask requires PowerShell v5.
-If your PowerShell gets upgraded to v5 as part of the dependencies, installation will fail and you'll have to attempt installation again.
-PowerShell v5 comes with Windows 10/Server 2016 by default.
 * Read the INSTALL EXAMPLES again before use!
 * I personally use and endorse this script/package/program/task/whatever-you-want-to-call-it.

+CHANGELOG:
+* 0.0.4 - added option to run weekly.
+* 0.0.4.1 - fixed compatibility with Windows 7 & 8 machines by using SchTasks.exe for everything and not using the Windows 10/Server 2016 only get-scheduledtask cmdlet.

 Like my [packages](https://chocolatey.org/profiles/bcurran3)?